-- ☑ It is illegal to release sewage at the dock, in anchorages or near sensitive areas such as shellfish beds. - ✓ Use pumpout services where available (see following pages), otherwise the law requires that where possible you are at least 3 nautical miles offshore before emptying your holding tank or portable toilet.
-If there is no open water nearby and no pumpouts available, you can dump as a last resort while underway in the fastest flowing ebbing waters as far from land as possible. - ☑ Use shoreside facilities whenever possible. - Avoid using chemical additives or bleach in your holding tank.
+- ✓ It is illegal to release sewage at the dock, in anchorages or near sensitive areas such as shellfish beds. - ☑ Use pump-out services where available (see following pages), otherwise the law requires that where possible you are at least 3 nautical miles offshore before emptying your holding tank or portable toilet. - ☑ Use shoreside facilities whenever possible. - Avoid using chemical additives or bleach in your holding tank.
 Safer products include enzyme or bio-active treatments.
 Never use products containing formaldehyde, ammonia or chlorobenzene. - Don't use your boat's head to dispose of anything it isn't intended for.
-Kitchen wastes, solvents, detergents, paints, and other foreign objects will cause problems for you and the environment. - Consider using a composting toilet in your boat which means no pumpout, no smell, no holding tank or macerator, and no sewage discharge. - Pick up after your pet, and store the waste for composting or disposal in shoreside receptacles.
+Kitchen wastes, solvents, detergents, paints, and other foreign objects will cause problems for you and the environment.

+Consider using a composting toilet in your boat which means no pump-out, no smell, no holding tank or macerator, and no sewage discharge.

+☑ Pick up after your pet, and store the waste for composting or disposal in shoreside receptacles.